etogburn/Powerwheels_Controller/README.md

    * Note when the car is in override or has any errors
 * EEPROM saved settings to be reloaded on boot

+## Recent Additions
+* Thermistors implemented on all motors.
+Vehicle disabled when motors are over temperature.

 ## Software to Clean up
 * Remote Channels class
    * Reduce the need to setup each interrupt individually in the `setupChannels` method and pass a pointer to the class into Remote Control